veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 ![Seasonal Promos](images/seasonal-campaigns.png)

 <p class="photo-footnote">New layout for the in-App adds created for the Spring Campaign.
-The background image was generated using Midjourney</p>
+Both version where subject of an A/B test on the background images.
+Both images were generated using Midjourney</p>

-<<PREMIUM SCREEN TEST FIGMA SCREENSHOT>>

 ### Marketing Campaigns